 - Has the landlord breached the lease?
 Use that in your negotiations.

-You need judgement, experience and a good knowledge of the local market, so use both your own and your adviser's negotiating skills.
+You need judgement, experience and a good knowledge of the local commercial property market.
+Use both your own and your adviser's negotiating skills.
 Don't give your position away.
 If the landlord knows you are desperate to get out of the lease, you won't have the upper hand.

 If in doubt, take legal advice.